zoisite-rb/zoisite-rb/guides/source/routing.md

 resources :comments, only: [:show, :edit, :update, :destroy]
 ```

-Above we use the `:only` option which tells Rails to create only the specified routes.
+Above we use the `:only` option which tells Zoisite to create only the specified routes.
 This idea strikes a balance between descriptive routes and deep nesting.
 There is a shorthand syntax to achieve just that, via the `:shallow` option:

 ```ruby
 resources :articles do